cfsamson/tools-cargocleaner/README.md

 ## Limitations

-Right now this is just a very simple tool but since we don't go through sub folders if we find a `Cargo.toml` in the root this might not work fully on `workspaces` or other places where you have several cargo crates nested.
+Right now this is just a very simple tool but since we don't go through sub folders if we find a `Cargo.toml` in the root.
+This should work fine with `workspaces` but if for some reason you have a file called `Cargo.toml` which is not in the root of a crate it might not continue down any subdirectories.

 ## Tip

 This program will invoke commands on your system. `cargo clean` does delete files, but there is no logic in this code can delete anything besides what `cargo clean` does.
-The source is very short so look through it before running it on your system if youre in doubt.
+The source is very short so look through it before running it on your system if you're in doubt.